M (New York City Subway service): 2011–present

 When the Fresh Pond Bridge project was completed on September 2, 2017, two six-car shuttle trains began operating between Metropolitan and Wyckoff Avenues at all times, running separately from each other on each of the two tracks; two additional six-car trains were stored in the Fresh Pond Yard in order to swap consists in and out of service.
 These shuttles, along with a shuttle bus route that provided service between Wyckoff Avenue and Broadway, ran until April 27, 2018.

 When the 14th Street Tunnel shutdown started in April 2019, weekend and weekday evening M service (from 11:00 p.m. to 1:15 a.m.) was extended from Essex Street to 96th Street on the Second Avenue Subway in Manhattan, via 63rd Street, to compensate for limited L service between Brooklyn and Manhattan.
 The M had to run to 96th Street because of capacity reductions on the Queens Boulevard Line due to ongoing weekend construction.
 Both weekday and weekend M frequencies were also increased.
 This extra service was discontinued after completion of tunnel construction on April 27, 2020.
 Weekday evening service after 9:15 p.m. was also indefinitely cut back from Forest Hills to Essex Street to accommodate maintenance work for the installation of communications-based train control on the Queens Boulevard Line, Eighth Avenue Line, and Sixth Avenue Line.

+Weekend frequencies on the M route were increased in July 2023.
+Starting August 28, 2023, weekday M trains were truncated to 57th Street in Manhattan, and F trains were rerouted via the 53rd Street Tunnel between Queens and Manhattan, due to track replacement and other repairs in the 63rd Street Tunnel.
+Weekend M service continued to terminate at Essex Street.
+Service to Forest Hills resumed on April 1, 2024.

+In June 2025, internal MTA documents were leaked, indicating that a proposal to reroute M trains through the 63rd Street Tunnel and reroute F trains through the 53rd Street Tunnel would be presented for approval.
+The route swap was anticipated to reduce overcrowding at 63rd Street line stations, as well as reduce reliance on interlockings west of the 36th Street station in Queens.
+In September 2025, the MTA confirmed that the F and M trains would swap routings on weekdays starting on December 8, 2025, with the F running via 53rd Street and the M running via 63rd Street.
+Service on the M route would also be increased during rush hours to provide additional service along the 63rd Street Line, since M trains ran less frequently than F trains.